 Deborah studied about in France, Canada, and Morocco.
 She joined the team in 2012 and loves being a cheerleader for her local teams and always supporting her alma mater, the University of Kansas (Rock Chalk!).
 She also has a Master's degree in International Education with a concentration in Non Profit Management from SIT Graduate Institute.
 Her international travels include many European countries, South Africa, and Australia.
 She is passionate about helping first-year students study abroad and looks forward to answering all of your questions.

 Advisor for Italy, Greece, Mediterranean, UK & Ireland

 Make an appointment with Lindsey | 301-405-7917 | firstname.lastname@example.org

-Lindsey was new to international travel when she studied abroad in London during her junior year at Susquehanna University.
-Since then, she’s been passionate about all things travel and particularly deeper cultural understanding through study abroad.
-She’s been working in study abroad since summer of 2013, beginning as an intern and moving onto advisor roles.
-She holds a BA in Creative Writing and enjoys reading (and writing) poetry in her free time as well as watercolor painting.
+Lindsey was new to international travel when they studied abroad in London during their junior year at Susquehanna University.
+Since then, they've been passionate about all things travel and particularly deeper cultural understanding through study abroad.
+They've been working in study abroad since summer of 2013, beginning as an intern and moving onto advisor roles.
+They hold a BA in Creative Writing and enjoy reading (and writing) poetry in their free time as well as watercolor painting.

 Advising for Maryland Short-term Programs

 For advising for MD short-term programs, please watch this video